 The hotel’s iconic restaurant is divided into four distinctly different atmospheric spaces.
 The Habitat is a local watering hole with large screen TVs, a local bar feel and outdoor patio.
 The patio is a grotto-like space with dark woods and warm lighting; it’s very cozy and comes complete with its own bar, a sixteen-tap Cuvinet wine system and baby grand piano.
-The Bistro Room, which is adjacent, has wall booths, stained glass panels, and live entertainment 7 days a week.
+The Bistro Room, which is adjacent, has wall booths, stained glass panels.
 I’m told it has THE most requested seats in the house.

 The Main Dining Room is the largest and most formal of the four spaces.
 Its handsome décor lies beneath a vaulted, chalet-style ceiling and includes black leather half-moon booths, sturdy ebony-stained tables featuring armless captain chairs topped with heavy silverware, fine stemware and the ever-classic white tablecloths and napkins.
 It’s a timeless look you don’t see very often.

 Weber’s Restaurant and Boutique Hotel is still family-owned and operated by the Weber family through 3 generations of hands on-stewardship.
 Brian Weber (a graduate of Michigan State’s prestigious Hotel & Restaurant Management Program and Weber’s Vice President), is personally overseeing the family’s latest menu polishing.
 In doing so, he’s being equally mindful of the restaurant’s history and its need for future development.